 You think you’re doing all the right things, but at the end of the day, there isn’t anything to show for it!

 I’ve experienced this too.
-I remember sitting at work one day and feeling like although I was completely busy, I didn’t get anything.
+I remember sitting at work one day and feeling like although I was completely busy, I didn’t get anything done.
 I started to question myself.

 Am I really busy or maybe just kind of slow at doing things?